travis-ci/docs-travis-ci-com/docs/user/languages/java.md

 JDK 7 is backwards compatible, we think it's time for all projects to start testing against JDK 7 first and JDK 6 if resources permit.

+## Build Matrix

+For Java projects, `env` and `jdk` can be given as arrays to construct a build matrix.

 ## Examples

 * [JRuby](https://github.com/jruby/jruby/blob/master/.travis.yml)